Common Bankruptcy Myths

 Learn the Truth from Our Jacksonville Bankruptcy Lawyer

 Many individuals and families who find themselves deep in debt may qualify to file for bankruptcy but avoid doing so, even when it would help them.
 The main reason for this is that there are many myths about bankruptcy which generally cause people to shy away from it.
 Roger A. Moore, Attorney at Law, strives to bring truth to the matter and help erase the stigma.
 Bankruptcy is not a “good guy-bad guy” thing.
-People file for bankruptcy for innocent reasons such as sickness in the family or death in the family, or they file because other people who owe them money filed bankruptcy.
+People file for bankruptcy for innocent reasons, such as sickness or death in the family, or because other people who owe them money file for bankruptcy.

 Providing Valuable Answers & Insight